Frequently Asked Questions

 Canadian Experience Class minimum requirements

-Canadian Experience class has some steps and requirements to have an adequate application for permanent residence, Immigration Pros has extensive experience to deal with this type of case, call us for consultation.
+Canadian Experience class has some steps and requirements to have an adequate application for permanent residence.
+Immigration Pros has extensive experience to guide you through this type of application.
+Call us for consultation.

-This program is used by provinces and territories in Canada to nominate immigrants that contribute to the economy of the province or territory based on their education, work experience and skills.
+This program is used by provinces and territories in Canada to nominate immigrants that contribute to the province’s economy or territory based on their education, work experience and skills.
 It is important to mention that each province/territory has its own criteria for the Provincial Nominee Program (PNP).

 Provinces and territories can nominate business people, skilled workers or semi-skilled workers and also students.
 This program has become increasingly important for candidates who want to get permanent residence in Canada.
 In fact, 20.014 candidates were admitted in 2019 and gained their permanent residency through this program.
 Candidates in the Express Entry pool who are nominated from a province can get 600 points in the CRS.